-Applications are invited for a Research Fellow in the Max Planck UCL Centre for Computational Psychiatry and Ageing Research in the context of the ERC-funded research project “Action selection under threat – the complex control of human defence” led by Dr Dominik Bach.
+Applications are invited for a part-time (20-40% FTE) Research Programmer in the Max Planck UCL Centre for Computational Psychiatry and Ageing Research for programming and software development in a research project led by Dr Dominik Bach.

 Developing Our People